powahftw/letters-pics/README.md

 The color frequency part of the script is based on [this](http://blog.zeevgilovitz.com/detecting-dominant-colours-in-python/).
 It uses Colour Frequency since in a fraction of an image it's a good guess at what the average color is

-The first Example image was created with another script, which i hope i'll have soon time to clean and publish.
+The first Example image was created with another script which i created for the occasion[juxtapose-py](https://github.com/powahftw/juxtapose-py)

 This script was developed in a short timeframe and as such there might be some occasional problem and some better optimization possibile.
 I appreciate any type of feedback :)